LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 ...
 ```

-The setting `Type` on each key store configuration defines the type of the key store, and the remaining settings depend on the provider chosen.
+The setting **Type** on each key store configuration defines the type of the key store, and the remaining settings depend on the provider chosen.
 See article [Key Store configuration](key-stores/index.md) for details.

 ### Application Insights (additional instrumentation)

-If you want to collect additional instrumentation data with [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview), fill this
+If you want to collect additional instrumentation data with [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview), configure
-section.
-Otherwise, ignore it.

-Under section `ApplicationInsights`:
+the section **ApplicationInsights**:

-* `InstrumentationKey`: the instrumentation key for the Insights account to be used
+* **InstrumentationKey**: the instrumentation key for the Insights account to be used

 ## Starting up application